-The fee for the year is $125.
-This fee is intended to be quite low while still serving the following functions:
+The fee for the year is $200.
+This fee serves the following functions, in order:

 - To be cause for personal investment in each participant

-- To support the considerable cost of ongoing app maintenance and development
+- To support some portion the cost of ongoing app maintenance and development.

 A spot is secured in the seminar upon full payment of the fee.
-Scholarships are available upon the negotiation of a substantial contribution to testing the app and/or development of its concepts.
+Scholarships are available upon the negotiation of a contribution to testing the app and/or development of its concepts.
 Free app licenses are also available for those who submit a research proposal and agreement to publish on AFS.